'We Journey With Jesus Beside Us'

 Curriculum Implementation

 Our history curriculum has been designed to be both knowledge-rich and coherently sequenced.
-Knowledge means not only substantive knowledge of historical events, dates and people in the past, but also knowledge of substantive concepts in history (our ‘golden threads’), and disciplinary historical concepts ( such as evidence, causation, significance and interpretation).
+Knowledge means not only substantive knowledge of historical events, dates and people in the past, but also knowledge of substantive concepts in history (our ‘golden threads’), and disciplinary historical concepts (cause and consequence, historical significance, continuity and change, similarity and differences).
+The history curriculum allows children to develop a chronologically secure knowledge and understanding of local, British and world history, building on their learning in EYFS, where children develop a sense of past and present, through stories and their own experiences.

 The substantive knowledge taught in the curriculum has been carefully chosen and sequenced.
 In KS1, children learn about a period of history, the Stuarts, through a focus on 2 significant events - the Gunpowder Plot and the Great Fire of London.
 Both London- based events are learnt about when the children are focusing on the UK, its capital cities and the physical and human geography of the city in their geography units.
 The topics are built around the use of stories - engaging children through storytelling and using it to develop their critical understanding of the past.
 Children learn to think about and reflect on who is telling the story and why they may be doing so.
 Children find out about changes to items in living memory - clothes and toys - but also research and discover the huge changes in these items since Stuart times.
-These topics introduce the concept of sources and ‘how do we know? ‘
+These topics introduce the concept of sources and ‘how do we know?
+‘KS1 children also find out about significant historical figures - local, national and international.
+These figures have been chosen to represent the cultural diversity of our children (“You can't be what you can't see.”
+Marian Wright Edelman).

-Throughout LKS2, children focus on British history, learning about Britain’s invaders and how they have shaped the country that we know today.
-In each of these units, there is always a link to locality (e.g in Roman Britain, children learn about the Brigante Celtic tribe from North West England or about Anglo Saxon place names in the region).
-A unit on Walter Tull marries children’s love of football with migration and cultural diversity in Britain.
+Throughout LKS2, lots of focus is placed on British history, learning about Britain’s invaders and how they have shaped the country that we know today.
+In each of these units, there is always a link to locality (e.g in Roman Britain, children learn about the Briganti Celtic tribe from North West England or about Anglo-Saxon place names in the region).
+The children will also learn about ancient Egypt and the influence they had on our society today.

 In UKS2, history becomes increasingly focused on the wider world.
-The study of ancient civilisations is a journey into learning and understanding of the long term and sustained effects of different peoples - how we can gain insights into human behaviour, societal structures, and the consequences of historical events.
+The study of ancient Greece is a journey into learning and understanding of the long term and sustained effects of different peoples - how we can gain insights into human behaviour, societal structures, and the consequences of historical events.
 Significant events, in both modern and early history - the Industrial Revolution, Battle of Britain and Benin and the Transatlantic Slave Trade aim to enable children to see the influence that Britain had on the wider world, and how the wider world has influenced Britain.
+A unit on Walter Tull marries children’s love of football with migration and cultural diversity in Britain.
 All of these units are studied to provide an understanding of the history of the wider world and our place within it.

 Curriculum Impact

 The curriculum aims to help children understand how the past is constructed and contested.
 Children begin by learning about what a historian does, looking at basic sources and simplified perspectives to develop an appreciation and understanding of what it means to be a historian.
 As their substantive knowledge grows, children will be able to ask perceptive questions, analyse more complex sources and begin to use their knowledge to develop perspective.
-Disciplinary concepts, such as continuity and change, cause and consequence and similarity, difference and significance, are explored in every unit.
+Disciplinary historical concepts, such as continuity and change, cause and consequence and similarity, difference and significance, are explored in every unit.

 Diocese of Salford